rpivo/timeward-react/README.md

 # timeward

+See the [changelog](docs/changelog.md) for the latest updates on this project.

 ### productivity for perfectionists.

 Timeward is a productivity tool designed to help people manage their time better, and to help make the progress in that time more meaningful.